ionicblue/alexa-skill-tv-guide/README.md

-# Sample AWS Lambda function for Alexa
+# TV Guide Skill for Amazon Echo using an AWS Lambda function
 A simple [AWS Lambda](http://aws.amazon.com/lambda) function that demonstrates how to write a skill for the Amazon Echo using the Alexa SDK.

 ## Concepts
 This sample shows how to create a Lambda function for handling Alexa Skill requests that:

-- Web service: communicate with an external web service to get tide data from the [NOAA CO-OPS API](http://tidesandcurrents.noaa.gov/api/)
+- Web service: communicate with an external web service to get TV guide data from the [TVmaze](http://www.tvmaze.com/api/)
-- Multiple optional slots: has 2 slots (city and date), where the user can provide 0, 1, or 2 values, and assumes defaults for the unprovided values
-- DATE slot: demonstrates date handling and formatted date responses appropriate for speech
-- Custom slot type: demonstrates using custom slot types to handle a finite set of known values
 - Dialog and Session state: Handles two models, both a one-shot ask and tell model, and a multi-turn dialog model.
   If the user provides an incorrect slot in a one-shot model, it will direct to the dialog model.
 See the examples section for sample interactions of these models.
-- Pre-recorded audio: Uses the SSML 'audio' tag to include an ocean wave sound in the welcome response.

 ## Setup
 To run this example skill you need to do two things.
 The first is to deploy the example code in lambda, and the second is to configure the Alexa skill to use Lambda.